52Hertzonly/BioSalNet/README.md

   - Compatible with the code in this repository

 ### Quantitative Results
-We provide detailed performance curves for our model on major benchmarks:
+We provide comprehensive quantitative comparisons of our model against state-of-the-art methods on major benchmarks:

 <p align="center">
   <img src="figs/SALICON.png" alt="SALICON Performance" width="55%" style="display: inline-block; margin-right: 5%;">